dneuman/Weather/README.md

 **Update**: Polynomial regression has been added to lowess, but it is less useful than I expected.
 Higher orders allow more peaks and valleys, so there is actually *less* smoothing of the data.
 This could be useful if you have an idea of the shape of the data (order = # of peaks and values + 1) and use a large window.
 I tried removing the weighting function, but this added lots of discontinuities.

+**Update**: (24Sep17) Singular Spectral Analysis (SSA) added.
+This was also less useful than expected.
+The problem is, as usual, dealing with smoothing at ends of data.
+SSA was worse than other methods, since it seemed to act like data is padded with 0s, which makes the trend line drop to 0 at beginning and end.
+Theoretically, I can use SSA to predict future points, but for the temperature example I used this is dominated by the trend (1st) reconsistution, which is what drops to 0.
+I also added a StackedPlot function to make it easier to see all the returned reconsituted components.

+     df = LoadDF()
+     yf = GetYear(df, cols=[8])
+     rc = SSA(yf, 32, allRC=True)
+     StackPlot(rc, cols=4)

 ## Upcoming Changes
 * I will eventually move the smoothing functions into their own file to make them useful elsewhere.
 * The initializing weather stations and cities will be put into a text file loaded at the beginning to add more flexibility.
 Change a file, rather than changing the source code.
 I may do the same with the basepath variable, or determine from code location.